MicrosoftDocs/azure-devops-docs/docs/integrate/quickstarts/create-bug-quickstart.md

 0. Authentication
     0. Creating credentials using your PAT
-    0. Creating a VSSConnection with your VSTS URI and the credentials
+    0. Creating a VSSConnection with your Azure DevOps Services URI and the credentials
 0. Retrieving the client using your VSSConnection
 0. Creating the bug
     0. Create an array of objects to set the field values